zkutasi/homelab/monitoring/loki/README.md

 # Loki

-[Official Site](https://grafana.com/oss/loki/).
-A log aggregator from Grafana Labs.
+[Loki](https://grafana.com/oss/loki/) is the log aggregator from Grafana Labs.

 ## The setup